LittleD3092/My-Vault/Operating System/Operating System.md

 ## What Operating System Do

+The following three functions are called "The Three Pillars".

 - **Process management**:
 	- Scheduling processes and threads on the CPUs.
 	- Creating and deleting both user and system processes.